JetBrains/Exposed/exposed-spring-boot-starter/README.md

 # Exposed Spring Boot Starter

-This is a starter for [Spring Boot](https://spring.io/projects/spring-boot) to utilize [Exposed](https://github.com/JetBrains/Exposed) as the ORM instead of [Hibernate](https://hibernate.org/)
+This is a starter for [Spring Boot](https://spring.io/projects/spring-boot) to utilize [Exposed](https://github.com/JetBrains/Exposed) as the ORM instead of [Hibernate](https://hibernate.org/).

 ## Getting Started
-This starter will give you the latest version of [Exposed](https://github.com/JetBrains/Exposed) and the spring-transaction library along with [Spring Boot Data Starter JDBC](https://mvnrepository.com/artifact/org.springframework.boot/spring-boot-starter-data-jdbc)
+This starter will give you the latest version of [Exposed](https://github.com/JetBrains/Exposed) and its `spring-transaction` library along with the [Spring Boot Starter Data JDBC](https://mvnrepository.com/artifact/org.springframework.boot/spring-boot-starter-data-jdbc).
 ### Maven
 ```mxml
 <repositories>